Ian Happ Player Props: Cubs vs. Guardians

 Ian Happ At The Plate

-- Happ has 71 hits and an OBP of .380, both of which are best among Chicago hitters this season.
+- Happ leads Chicago with an OBP of .378 this season while batting .254 with 55 walks and 31 runs scored.

-- Among qualified hitters in MLB play, he ranks 80th in batting average, 11th in on-base percentage, and 92nd in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 82nd, his on-base percentage ranks 11th, and he is 97th in the league in slugging.

-- Looking at the 78 games he has played this season, he's went deep in six of them (7.7%), and in 2.1% of his trips to the plate.
+- He has hit a home run in six games this season (7.6%), leaving the park in 2.1% of his trips to the dish.

-- In 22 games this year (28.2%), Happ has picked up an RBI, and in 11 of those games (14.1%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Happ has driven home a run in 22 games this year (27.8%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.